eth-educators/eth-docker/RECOMMENDATIONS.md

 SuperMicro X11SCL-IF(-O) or X11SCL-F(-O)
-Intel i3-9100F or Intel Xeon E-2xxx (i5/7 do not support ECC) 16 GiB of Micron or Samsung DDR4 ECC RAM
-500GB M.2 NVMe SSD, e.g. Samsung 970 EVO
+Intel i3-9100F or Intel Xeon E-2xxx (i5/7 do not support ECC) 16 GiB of Micron or Samsung DDR4 UDIMM ECC RAM (unbuffered, **not** registered) 1TB M.2 NVMe SSD, e.g. Samsung 970 EVO

 **AMD**

-AsRock Rack X470D4U or X570D4U (if you prefer mITX, X570D4I-2T) AMD Ryzen CPU, but not APU (APUs do not support ECC) 16 GiB of Micron or Samsung DDR4 ECC RAM
-500GB M.2 NVMe SSD, e.g. Samsung 970 EVO
+AsRock Rack X470D4U or X570D4U (if you prefer mITX, X570D4I-2T) AMD Ryzen CPU, but not APU (APUs do not support ECC) 16 GiB of Micron or Samsung DDR4 UDIMM ECC RAM (unbuffered, **not** registered) 1TB M.2 NVMe SSD, e.g. Samsung 970 EVO

+Plus, obviously, a case, PSU, case fans.
+Pick your own.
+Well-liked options are Node 304 (mITX) and Node 804 (uATX) with Seasonic PSUs, but really any quality case that won't cook your components will do.

+On SSD size, 1TB is very, very conservative and assumes you are running an eth1 node as well, which currently takes about 230GB and keeps growing.
+The eth2 db is expected to be far smaller, though exact figures won't be seen until Phase 1.5 and 2.

 Why ECC?
 This is a personal preference.
 The cost difference is minimal, and the potential time savings huge.
 An eth2 client does not require